dalhorinek/mockserver/README.md

 Mock server to serve mock data files, proxy to remote servers and record responses.

-It searches for files by requested path, it looks for file .data.json and .headers.json The content of the .data.json file is returned and if .headers.json file is preseent, these headers are used instead of default headers.
+It searches for files by requested path, it looks for file .data.raw and .headers.json The content of the .data.raw file is returned and if .headers.json file is preseent, these headers are used instead of default headers.

 # Installation